-To restore a WordPress site from a backup file, you need first to restore the database using phpMyAdmin (step 1).
-Then, you need to restore the files and directories with your FTP client (step 2).
+Restoring your WordPress website involves two main steps.
+First, you’ll need to restore the database using phpMyAdmin (step 1).
+Then, you must restore the files and directories with an FTP client (step 2).

-When restoring a backup created manually, you will have two options.
-The backup can be imported into a new database or you can import the backup into your existing database.
+If you’re restoring a manually-created backup, you have two options: import it into a new database or import it into your existing database.

 Prior to creating a new database or importing it into an existing database, do not forget to change your MySQL username and password if the website has been hacked.

 Anyway, go to cPanel’s dashboard and click on the phpMyAdmin icon.

 After that, you need to click on the name of your database and then click Import.

 Select your WordPress database backup file by clicking on the select file button, then click on the proceed button at the bottom of the page to continue.